 Their objectives are to maintain the current livestock farming enterprise with appropriate stocking densities of sheep and cattle, and to achieve a species-rich environment and other environmental benefits.
 Objectives for deer are to cull ageing stags and hinds in poor condition, and calves which appear to be under-nourished.
 There are a number of fenced regeneration areas and small woodlands.

 Cononish

 Their objective is to retain a fit and healthy deer herd and to shoot occasionally for home consumption.
-There is no sporting objective as such.

 Dunderave